 - Wash and grate the potato into 1 cm cubes – I keep the skin on.

-- Finely chop the onion and chilli.
+- Finely chop the onion and chili.
 Grate the ginger.
 Mince the garlic cloves.

-- In a large mixing bowl, combine the chickpea flour (besan), corn starch, turmeric, garam masala, coriander powder, cumin powder and red chilli powder.
+- In a large mixing bowl, combine the chickpea flour (besan), corn starch, turmeric, garam masala, coriander powder, cumin powder, and red chili powder.

 - Add the minced garlic and grated ginger and mix well.

-- To this add the spinach, potato, onion, fresh coriander and green chilli.
+- To this add spinach, potato, onion, fresh coriander, and green chili.
 Mix well.
 The wetness of the vegetables will help start the formation of the batter.

-- Drop a few tablespoons of the mix into the hot oil – do not over crowd the oil.
-Too many pakora in the oil will lower the temperature of the oil and the pakora will turn out greasy.
+- Drop a few tablespoons of the mix into the hot oil – do not overcrowd the oil.
+Too many pakoras in the oil will lower the temperature of the oil and the pakora will turn out greasy.